id101010/7not7/README.md

 ### Tools and how to get them

-To make things more fun and to survive in higher levels there are 2 tools.
+To make things more fun and to survive in higher levels there are the following two tools.

-- FreeMove
+- Undo

 An undo simply undos the last action on the game field.
 At the beginning you start with only two undos.
 You'll get an undo on each level-up.

-- Undo
+- FreeMove

 Additionally you earn FreeMoves by completing combos.
 FreeMoves enable you to bend the space time continuum and replace a block anywhere on the game field even if its surrounded by other blocks.